Like the rusting relics salvaged from the Titanic, this iron scrollwork above the entrance

 Hold your cursor on each to read the pop-up caption before clicking to enlarge.

-(On some of these, Internet Explorer MAY reduce the new image to fit your window, in which case you should maximize your window and place your cursor on the lower right of the new window.
-A square button should pop up with arrows pointing outward at the corners; clicking on this square will enlarge the photo to full size.)
+(On some of these, Internet Explorer MAY reduce the new image to fit your window, in which case you should maximize your window and place your cursor on the lower right of the new window.)

 Many old pics of various hospitals and health clinics can be seen here at Exploring Florida (The 5th button on the first row and the 1st button on the second row are from their web site at http://fcit.usf.edu/florida/ ) These and the others are Courtesy of the Special Collections Department, University of South Florida.
 Digitization provided by the USF Libraries Digitization Center.